 The Maxwell Land Grant, also known as the Beaubien-Miranda Land Grant, was a 1,714,765-acre Spanish grant that was the largest ever made in what would become the United States.

 In the beginning, the land was the undisputed territory of the Apache and Ute Indians, and later the Comanche.
-In 1841, just five years before the US Army arrived, Charles Beaubien and Guadalupe Miranda of Taos, New Mexico applied to Governor Manuel Armijo for the grant, promising to encourage new settlers to come to the area and utilize its resources.
+In 1841, just five years before the U.S. Army arrived, Charles Beaubien and Guadalupe Miranda of Taos, New Mexico, applied to Governor Manuel Armijo for the grant, promising to encourage new settlers to come to the area and utilize its resources.
 Beaubien was a French-Canadian trapper who came to New Mexico in 1832, became a Mexican citizen, married a 16-year-old native girl, and opened a store in Taos.
-Miranda was a gentleman from Chihuahua, Mexico who had come to New Mexico on business and stayed; later he was appointed to several government positions including Governor Armijo’s departmental secretary.
+Miranda was a gentleman from Chihuahua, Mexico, who had come to New Mexico on business and stayed; later, he was appointed to several government positions, including Governor Armijo’s departmental secretary.

-Then along came Charles Lucien B. Maxwell, a fur trapper from Illinois, who was working as a guide in the area.
-His work often brought him to the Beaubien-Miranda ranch, where he met and married one of Beaubien’s six daughters – Luz who was only 15 at the time.
+Then along came Charles Lucien B. Maxwell, a fur trapper from Illinois, working as a guide in the area.
+His work often brought him to the Beaubien-Miranda ranch, where he met and married one of Beaubien’s six daughters – Luz, who was only 15 at the time.
 After his marriage, Maxwell continued to lead a nomadic existence as a guide and, along with Kit Carson, led Colonel John C. Fremont across the desert to California in 1846.

 John Fremont reported in his journal that Maxwell saved the expedition when he bravely confronted a band of some 300 Arapaho warriors just as the shooting was about to start.
-“You’re a fool, God damn you!”
+“You’re a fool; God damn you!”
 Maxwell yelled at one of the attackers.
 “Don’t you know me?”
 It turned out the Indians were from a village where Maxwell had lived and traded a couple of years before.
-Instead of fighting the two sides shook hands.
+Instead of fighting, the two sides shook hands.
 Maxwell knew the land and its fierce people and the tasks of courage and self-confidence.

 Before Cimarron even existed, Maxwell founded the settlement of Rayado about 11 miles south of where Cimarron sits today.
 Rayado — which means “streaked” in Spanish, was perhaps named so for the beautiful cliffs close to the settlement.
-Maxwell and his wife built themselves a rambling one-story hacienda at Rayado, which is now a museum on the Philmont Scout Ranch.
+Maxwell and his wife built themselves a rambling one-story hacienda at Rayado, now a museum on the Philmont Scout Ranch.

 There were only Ute and Apache Indians in the area, and they weren’t happy with Maxwell, attacking the settlement frequently.
-Life was risky and settlers were reluctant to come until Maxwell brought Kit Carson from Taos, 35 miles west, as a protective presence.
+Life was risky, and settlers were reluctant to come until Maxwell brought Kit Carson from Taos, 35 miles west, as a protective presence.

 Kit Carson built a place only a few miles away.
 Rayado was the first settlement east of the Sangre de Cristo Mountains and became a stagecoach and wagon stop along the Santa Fe Trail.